astrofrog/mpl-scatter-density/README.rst

 About
 -----

-Plotting millions of points with Matplotlib can be slow.
-Real slow.
-Matplotlib is extremely versatile, but the cost is performance, and sometim
+Plotting millions of points can be slow.
+Real slow... :sleeping:

+So why not use density maps? :zap:

 The **mpl-scatter-density** mini-package provides functionality to make it easy to make your own scatter density maps, both for interactive and non-interactive